ApiLogicServer/Docs/docs/index.md

 ## 3. Flexibility of a Framework

-You can then **customize the project with Python in your IDE.**  Create executable **spreadsheet-like rules** from our prompt - 40X more concise than code.
-Use Python to extend the rules (e.g, to send a Kafka message), and use the framework to create a custom endpoint:
+Agility includes **maintenance automation**, using **GenAI and Logic Automation**, with **standard tooling** such as Python and your IDE:

 <details markdown>

 <summary>Customize the Logic and API</summary>

+Declare executable **spreadsheet-like rules** - 40X more concise than code - using GenAI or code completion.
+These address multi-table derivations and constraints, and role-based row filtering.

+Logic plays a significant role in iterative development with support for **maintenance automation:**

+* Rule are **automically invoked, and ordered.**  So, unlike code, you can add/alter rules without worrying about where to place them so they run, and in the proper order, with automatic chaining (dependency management).

+* Rules are **automatically optimized,** reducing SQLs by pruning and adjustment-based aggregates.

+* Debug rules using the IDE **debugger,** and the **logic trace,** which shows which rules fire.

+Use Python to **extend the rules** (e.g, to send a Kafka message), and use the Flask framework to **extend the API:**

 ![Flexibility of a Framework](images/sample-ai/copilot/customize.png)
 </details>